milkmansson/toit-ina226/README.md

 ## Detailed Information
 In order for this device to work, several things are done in code:
 - Setting of a conversion value

-### Core Mathematical Principles
-The INA226 measures two things directly:
-1. Shunt voltage (Vsh) — the tiny voltage across the shunt resistor.
-2. Bus voltage (Vbus) — the supply/load voltage referenced to ground.
-From these, it derives current and power.
-The key math pieces are:
-- Ohm’s Law: I = Vsh / Rsh
-  Current equals the measured shunt voltage divided by the known shunt resistor value.
-- Current LSB (Least Significant Bit):
-  The INA226 doesn’t report current directly in amps.
-Instead, it stores a raw integer in the current register.
-Each “count” (LSB) of that register corresponds to some fraction of an amp:
-  I(LSB) = I(max) / 32768
-  ..where I(max) is the maximum expected current.
-Calibration Register:
-To link the hardware to the chosen shunt resistor and current range, you program the calibration value:
-Cal = 0.00512 / ( I(LSB) * R(sh) )
-The device uses this to scale raw readings into real-world amps and watts.
-Current from Register:
-I = (raw current register) * I(LSB)
-Power:
-The INA226 multiplies the bus voltage and current internally and scales it.
-Each bit of the power register represents:
- P(LSB) = 25 × I(LSB)
-So, once calibrated, it can always be checked by:
-- Current: proportional to raw counts × I(LSB).
-- Power: proportional to raw counts × 25 × I(LSB).

 ## Changing the Shunt Resistor
 Many cheap INA226 modules ship with 0.1 Ω or 0.01 Ω shunts.